 Only 10 machines are used, with only one delivery group.
 Using delivery groups alone (without application groups) would require twice as many machines, because a machine can belong to only one delivery group.

 Manage tags and tag restrictions

-Tag restrictions are configured when you create or edit desktops in Delivery Groups, and when you create and edit Application Groups.
+Tag restrictions are configured when you create or edit desktops in delivery groups, and when you create and edit application groups.

-Use the Manage Tags dialogs in Studio
+Use the Manage Tags feature

 To create a tag: